 - the corporation's history of similar misconduct, including prior criminal, civil, and regulatory enforcement actions against it (see USAM 9-28.600);

-- the corporation's timely and voluntary disclosure of wrongdoing and its willingness to cooperate in the investigation of its agents (see USAM 9-28.700);
+- the corporation's willingness to cooperate in the investigation of its agents (see USAM 9-28.700);

 - the existence and effectiveness of the corporation's pre-existing compliance program (see USAM 9-28.800);

-- the adequacy of remedies such as civil or regulatory enforcement actions (see USAM 9-28.1100).
+- the adequacy of remedies such as civil or regulatory enforcement actions (see USAM 9-28.1200); and

 9-28.400 - Special Policy Concerns

 - General Principle: The nature and seriousness of the crime, including the risk of harm to the public from the criminal misconduct, are obviously primary factors in determining whether to charge a corporation.
 In addition, corporate conduct, particularly that of national and multi-national corporations, necessarily intersects with federal economic, tax, and criminal law enforcement policies.
 In applying these Principles, prosecutors must consider the practices and policies of the appropriate Division of the Department, and must comply with those policies to the extent required by the facts presented.